-Course Outcome: Domain C or P or A CO1 Describe the basics of vibration. С CO2 Analyse SDOF and MDOF systems with distributed mass for continuous system. С CO3 Quantify the effect of seismic waves.
-C & A CO4 Understand the concept of response spectrum and application of structural dynamics. С CO5 Design of Earthquake resistant structures with codal provisions. С
+Course able to e Outcome: After the completion of the course, students will be Domain C or P or A Level CO1 Describe the basics of vibration.
+Cognitive Understand CO2 Analyse SDOF and MDOF systems with distributed mass for continuous system.
+Cognitive Understand CO3 Quantify the effect of seismic waves.
+Cognitive &Affective Understand Respond CO4 Understand the concept of response spectrum and application of structural dynamics.
+Cognitive Understand CO5 Design of Earthquake resistant structures with codal provisions.
+Cognitive Understand